-The holiday entitlement of the Employee will be calculated with due observance of Chapter J of the 2014-2016 Collective Agreement for universities of applied sciences.
+The holiday entitlement of the Employee will be calculated with due observance of Chapter J of the 2018-2020 Collective Agreement for universities of applied sciences.

-When terminating the employment, the Employer and the Employee will observe the relevant provisions laid down in the 2014-2016 Collective Agreement for universities of applied sciences.
+When terminating the employment, the Employer and the Employee will observe the relevant provisions laid down in the 2018-2020 Collective Agreement for universities of applied sciences.

-The Employer will take out pension insurance for the Employee with the Foundation Pension Fund ABP.84 (ABP- General Pension Fund for Public Employees, Algemeen Burgerlijk Pensioenfonds) as laid down in the 2014-2016 Collective Agreement for universities of applied sciences.
+The Employer will take out pension insurance for the Employee with the Foundation Pension Fund ABP.
+(ABP- General Pension Fund for Public Employees, Algemeen Burgerlijk Pensioenfonds).